Roger Davis (television actor): Business career

-Davis developed land and built luxury homes in southern California until 2010, and continues to design and renovate luxury properties in the greater Los Angeles area as of 2022.
+Davis developed land and built homes in Southern California until 2010, and continues to design and renovate properties in the greater Los Angeles area as of 2022.
 He owns an interest in movie developer Lonetree Entertainment in Los Angeles.
-He also renovated the famous Seelbach Hotel in Louisville, Kentucky, and built a luxury condominium building there, known as 1400 Willow.
-His family owned Davis Tire Company in Louisville.
+He also renovated the Seelbach Hotel in Louisville, Kentucky, and built a condominium building there, known as 1400 Willow.
+His family owned the Davis Tire Company in Louisville.

 Personal life

 In 1968, Davis married actress Jaclyn Smith.
 After a brief separation, they divorced in January 1975.
 During his second marriage to Ohioan Suzanne Irwin (Emerson), Roger became a father to a daughter Margaret in 1981.
 The family resided at Spring Station, Louisville, Kentucky's oldest home, built in 1791.
 After a divorce in 1983, Davis was married to realtor Alice LeGette from 1985 to 1988.
 In 1991, Davis married Los Angeles attorney Donna Jenis; they divorced in 1996.